zesk/build/docs/tools/prompt.md

 ### `bashPromptModule_binBuild` - Check which bin/build we are running and keep local to

-Check which bin/build we are running and keep local to current project
+Check which bin/build we are running and keep local to current project When changing projects, runs the `project-selected` hook in the new project Also shows the change in Zesk Build version numbers

 - Location: `bin/build/tools/prompt.sh`